Province Guide

 Reverse Mortgages in British Columbia

-All four Canadian reverse mortgage lenders operate in BC: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, and Home Trust.
-Fraction is also available as an alternative equity-sharing product.
+All five Canadian reverse mortgage lenders operate in BC: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, Home Trust, and Fraction.
 This gives BC borrowers the same full competitive marketplace that Ontario and Alberta enjoy.

 Why BC's High Home Values Matter

 Higher home values also mean more equity cushion.
 Even after taking a substantial reverse mortgage, BC homeowners typically retain hundreds of thousands of dollars in equity.
-Combined with BC's historical home appreciation rates (which have outpaced the national average over most multi-decade periods), the inheritance impact is often less dramatic than families fear.
+Combined with BC's historical home appreciation rates, the inheritance impact is often less dramatic than families fear.
+Learn more about the effect on your estate.

 HomeEquity Bank — CHIP Reverse Mortgage